kantega/reststop/README.md

         mvn -U org.kantega.reststop:reststop-maven-plugin:RELEASE:create

-Open a browser with the url [http://localhost:8080/helloworld/](http://localhost:8080/helloworld/)
+Open a browser to [http://localhost:8080/helloworld/](http://localhost:8080/helloworld/)

 This will show a page with the simple message: